relativitydev/transfer-api-samples/README.md

 TAPI provides the following implementations of `INodeFilter` - you can define your own.
 * `AspxExtensionFilter` - filters out all files with `.aspx` extension (to prevent errors of Aspera transfers),
 * `NoReadAccessFileNodeFilter` - checks user's permission against a file (can slow down enumeration significantly),
-* `PathLengthFilter` - finds paths longer than Aspera and Fileshare support,
+* `PathLengthFilter` - finds paths longer than Aspera and file share support,
 * `R1PathSizeFilter` - finds paths longer than RelativityOne supports.

 #### Statistics